nmattia/nmattia.com/src/content/blog/nix-reproducible-setup-linux-macos.md

 them on GitHub, and don't anymore fear upgrading my system, losing my laptop or spawning short-lived development instances.
 Let me show you how.

+> [!NOTE]
+>
-_If you've never heard of Nix, worry not, the next section will present its main concepts.
+> If you've never heard of Nix, worry not, the next section will present its main concepts.
 If you've used Nix before, feel free to [skip ahead](#nixos).
-The sections are mostly independent, pick any one that is most relevant to you:_
+The sections are mostly independent, pick any one that is most relevant to you.

+Here's the plan:

 - [Introduction to Nix and NixOS](#nix-and-nixos)
 - [Descriptive package management](#package-management)